TBT8A10/Research/README.md

 * [adbDumper](https://forum.xda-developers.com/t/tool-adbdumper-utility-for-backup-firmware-of-android-devices.4525721/): Dump firmware through ADB (root required)

 ### Firmware
-Official firmware is available on [Google Drive](https://drive.google.com/file/d/12YQDCDvujEDlx5ZTQb0ChDukXJs9QSd6/view?usp=drive_link) (September 13, 2021 build). \
+Official TBT8A10 firmware is available on [Google Drive](https://drive.google.com/file/d/12YQDCDvujEDlx5ZTQb0ChDukXJs9QSd6/view?usp=drive_link) (September 13, 2021 build).

-If you receive OTA updates, be careful as a lot of users have reported their tablets were bricked after updating (probably a soft-brick). \
-For information on how to search for updates and download them, go to [this repo](https://github.com/TBT8A10/adups-fota).
+For information on how to search for OTA updates and download them, go to [this repo](https://github.com/TBT8A10/adups-fota).

-Device is unlockable up to official May 8, 2023 build.
-No idea about newer builds.

 ### Dump firmware
 Out of the box, only the first 32 MB of the eMMC can be read through LOADER Mode using either AndroidTool or rkdumper.